Ahoy Heimatmole!

 Intelligent use of space

-Based on the awareness that the demands on living, especially in combination with working, are changing, a spatial programme was developed that enables an interplay between the apartments and so-called switching rooms.
-Switching rooms are self-sufficient and flexible extension areas that can be ‘switched’ to the individual apartments, but are also accessible from the stairwell.
+Based on the awareness that the demands on living, especially in combination with working, are changing, a spatial programme was developed that enables an interplay between the apartments and so-called "Switch Rooms".
+Switch Rooms are self-sufficient and flexible extension areas that can be ‘switched’ to the individual apartment but are also accessible from the staircase.
 The small, flexibly assignable units can also be open to temporary flatmates.
-The switch rooms are located in the east together with the individual rooms of the apartments, thus developing – together with the central bathroom area – a great flexibility.
-For use in connection with the apartments and also as a stand-alone unit.
-An evaluation every three years reviews the demand and a redistribution of the areas.
+The Switch Rooms are located in the east alongside the individual rooms of the apartments, thus allowing – together with the central bathroom area – great flexibility: for use in connection with the apartments or as stand-alone units.
+An evaluation every three years reviews the demand and might result in a redistribution of the areas.

 240502_baak_3D-Skizze_short_dunkel